data-integrations/wrangler/docs/directives/parse-as-date.md

 ## Usage Notes

-The `parse-as-date` directive will apply standard language recognition and translation techniques to produce a list of corresponding dates with optional parse and syntax information.
+The PARSE-AS-DATE directive will apply standard language recognition and translation techniques to produce a list of corresponding dates with optional parse and syntax information.

 It recognizes dates described in many ways, including formal dates (`02/28/1979`), relaxed dates (`oct 1st`),